 - 30 year

-Coverage amounts start at $100,000 and as go as high as $1.5 million.
-Any U.S. citizen between the ages of 20 and 65 can apply for a term life policy with Ethos.
+Coverage amounts start at $100,000 and go as high as $2 million.
+Any U.S. citizen or permanent resident between the ages of 20 and 65 can apply for a term life policy with Ethos.

 Each policy sold by the company also offers an accelerated death benefit rider at no cost.

-When you die, your beneficiaries will receive the face value of your policy minus whatever was already tapped if you chose the accelerated death benefit.
+When you die, your beneficiaries will receive the face value of your policy minus whatever you already tapped if you chose the accelerated death benefit.

 No Medical Exam Policies

-If you’re looking to purchase term life insurance without having to take a medical exam, Ethos says it offers policies that use algorithms to replace the exam.
-Their system looks at your prior medical and prescription history, among other things, to assess your risk level.
+Ethos says it offers policies that use algorithms, partially based on your answers to a few health questions, to replace the medical exam.
+Its system looks at your prior medical and prescription history, among other things, to assess your risk level.

 A.M.
 Best Rating

-All policies sold through Ethos are issued by Banner Life Insurance Company, a Legal & General America company, as carrier (not available in New York).
+Some policies sold through Ethos are issued by Banner Life Insurance Company, a Legal & General America company, as a carrier (not available in New York).

 A.M.
-Best developed its proprietary ratings system because strength and financial stability are very important when you’re selecting an insurance company for the long haul.
-You want to be sure the company you’re getting a policy from today will be around in 20 years if your family needs to collect on a claim.
+Best developed its proprietary ratings system because strength and financial stability are important when you’re selecting an insurance company for the long haul.
+You want to be sure the company you’re getting a policy from today will still be around in 20 years.

 Getting a Quote Online

-To get a quote through Ethos online, you need to enter five pieces of info:
+To get a quote through Ethos online, you need to enter five pieces of information:

 - Do you currently use nicotine products?